Ne00n/Latency-Based-DNS-Routing/README.md

 Beware: This is an experiment!

-1. Get latest PowerDNS from: https://repo.powerdns.com/, should be 4.1+
+1. Get latest PowerDNS from: https://repo.powerdns.com/, should be 4.0+ (PowerDNS Authoritative Server - version 4.0.X)

 If you want to see things exploding, feel free to use the 3.1 from the debian repos